-Both the General Education (GE) requirements for non-Honors students and Honors General Education (GE) Guide for Honors students can be found on the College website.
+The General Education (GE) requirements can be found on the College website.
 The GE provides the development of knowledge, perception, attitudes, and skills necessary to understand society's traditions and past, its accomplishments and aspirations, its relation and responsibility to the natural world, its diversity and plurality, and its problems and needs.
 The goal is for students to attain a sense of self within society that invites a continuing desire and ability to learn and work with others for future realization of the human potential.
 Specific goals aimed toward the broader goal of the GE are listed under each category of the curriculum.